ZContent/icalendar/README.md

 the resulting iCalendar file to be invalid.
 Visit [iCalendar.org](http://icalendar.org) to view valid properties and test your feed using the site's [iCalendar validator tool](http://icalendar.org/validator.html).

+Library API documentation can be found at http://icalendar.org/zapcallibdocs

 See the examples folder for programs that read and write iCalendar files.
 At its simpliest, you need to include the library at the top of your program: